pavly-gerges/pavly-gerges/resume/index.md

 > -  Memory logging of the stream providers' handlers using the object hash keys.
 > -  Assets extraction through the `Filesystem` API (e.g., gltf files and images).
 >
 > **Robust Discrete Architecture**: The architecture basically divides the library into subsets of APIs; each of them solves a subset problem of the major problem.
 The library solves the most headache-producing problem in developing cross-platform native applications; which is creating predicates for each system in the form of nested conditional statements, this library solves the problem using formula objects known as _PlatformPredicates_, which are formed of `P(X) = (OS && CPU && ARCH)`, and thus new _PlatformPredicates_ could be built on the user application side and not primarily hard-coded into the main API leading to a robust design with simple ideas picked from Discrete Mathematics and Modal Logic.
-Additionally, the framework offers a stock onloading anti-failure mechanism, and a stepwise command-state pattern to handle failures from the user application side enabling the implementation of several anti-failure routines from the user side.
+Additionally, the framework offers a stock on-loading anti-failure mechanism, and a stepwise command-state pattern to handle failures from the user application side enabling the implementation of several anti-failure routines from the user side.
 Furthermore, memory logging and tight handling of stream resources are attained on both the normal program flow and the exceptional cases (i.e., failure cases).
-The framework is open-ended for user-based specializations and wrappers APIs.
 >
 > **Used by**:
 > The framework is currently deployed to be used by [Jolt-jni](https://github.com/stephengold/snap-jolt/tree/master), [Serial4j](https://github.com/Electrostat-Lab/Electrostatic-Sandbox/tree/master/electrostatic-sandbox-framework/electrostatic4j/serial4j), and [Electrostatic4j](https://github.com/Electrostat-Lab/Electrostatic-Sandbox/tree/master/electrostatic-sandbox-framework/electrostatic4j).